 “It’s not you, it’s me” is the classic breakup line people use when they are bored of their relationship and want to date someone else.
 They were once in love with you but they don’t feel the same way now so they use this tactic called pseudo-compassion wherein a statement looks very compassionate but in reality, it’s not.
 For example, “You deserve better” often translates to “I have fallen out of love with you/I definitely deserve better” or “God, I wish the timing was right” translates as “Long-distance is such a pain/I just want to explore drugs and casual sex, in peace.”

-So, when people say “It’s not you, it’s me”, what do they actually mean?
+So, what does it mean when people say “it’s not you, it’s me” when nothing went wrong and the two of you were as happy as can be?
 Let’s find out with the help of counseling psychologist Kranti Momin (Masters in Psychology), who is an experienced CBT practitioner and specializes in various domains of relationship counseling.

 It’s Not You, It’s Me: What It Really Means

 Author Caroline Hanson has rightly stated, “I know when someone tells you they are doing ‘what’s best for you,’ you’re screwed.
 Those are not words you want to hear.
 It’s right up there with ‘it’s not you, it’s me’.”
 There, she said it.
 But then, why would someone opt for such a cliché, vague, mysterious and confusing way to end a relationship?
 “It’s me, not you” – let’s find out what these words really mean:

 1. It’s not you, it’s me = I don’t have the courage to be honest